 The 2014 grant was awarded to principal investigators Eli Diamond, MD from Memorial Sloan-Kettering Cancer Center in New York, and Matthew Collin from Newcastle University in the UK, for the “Design and Creation of a Global Registry Database for Erdheim-Chester Disease.”
 The patient registry will be a collection of standardized information about the ECD group of patients to evaluate specified outcomes defined by this disease.
 The data will serve a scientific, clinical purpose.
 This is expected to be a two (2) year effort with a budget of $316,000 being granted from the ECD Global Alliance.

-2013 ECDGA Grant Awarded to Omar Abdel-Wahab, MD
+2013 ECDGA Grant Awarded Omar Abdel-Wahab, MD (Memorial Sloan Kettering Cancer Center, New York, NY US)

 In September 2013, the ECD Global Alliance announced a $50,000 grant, awarded to Omar Abdel-Wahab, MD, David Hyman, MD, and Eli Diamond, MD from Memorial Sloan-Kettering Cancer Center in New York (MSK), New York for the study described as, “Somatic Genetic Alterations in the Pathogenesis and Therapy of Histiocytic Disorders.”
 As described in the MSK press release, the aim of this study is to: